KxSystems/arrowkdb/README.md

 - `PARQUET_CHUNK_SIZE` - Controls the approximate size of encoded data pages within a column chunk (long, default: 1MB)
 - `PARQUET_VERSION` - Select the Parquet format version, either `V1.0` or `V2.0`.  `V2.0` is more fully featured but may be incompatible with older Parquet implementations (symbol, default `V1.0`)

-??? warning "Derived schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"
+??? warning "Inferred schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"

     Each column in the table is mapped to a field in the schema.
-The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#arrowkdbderiveddatatypes).
+The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#inferreddatatypes).

 ```q
 q)table:([] int_field:(1 2 3); float_field:(4 5 6f); str_field:("aa";"bb";"cc"))